jgwerner/django/ISSUE_TEMPLATE.md

 - [ ] I have documented what installation method was used, such as Docker, as well as other relevant configuration settings.
 - [ ] I have checked 3blades logs for python stacktraces and included it here as text if any.
-- [ ] I have reproduced the issue with the latest released version of 3Blades.
+- [ ] I have reproduced the issue with the latest released version of IllumiDesk.
 - [ ] I searched for open and closed issues for a similar one, but did not see any.
 - [ ] I have documented expected result, actual result and steps to reproduce error.